jimmy-vo/jimmyvo2410.GAE/README.md

 ### Prerequisites
  * Download and install the latest version of Pycharm: [Download](https://www.jetbrains.com/pycharm/)
  * Create a new GCP project and App Engine application using the GCP Consoles
- * It is optional to download and install the Cloud SDK, or you can complete the following instruction with the GCP's Shell and editor
+ * It is optional to download and install the Cloud SDK if you want to deploy it by PowerShell script; or you can complete the following instruction with the GCP's Shell and editor

 ### Deploy locally using Pycharm
  * Open Pycharm